 regular intervals that correspond with times previous to when they

 are about to be forgotten.

-these new pathways would become strong enough, they would be used in
+these new pathways become strong and shorter in length, they would be

 preference to the long connections going through the neuron in the